 These guidelines are developed in response to the BCMoTI Technical Circular (T-06/15), which requires infrastructure design adaptation to climate change including documentation for BCMoTI projects.
 Highway designs already consider climatic factors, but extreme weather resiliency and climate change adaptation are being increasingly considered by professionals, based on the guidance provided by frameworks established by Engineers Canada (through the PIEVC protocol) and the American Society of Civil Engineers.

-- the Practice Advisor on the overview of these guidelines: the standard of practice,
+- The Practice Advisor on the overview of these guidelines: the standard of practice, and

 Facilitated in-class group exercises will be provided to clarify the concepts of risk assessments covered as the standard of practice in these guidelines.
 In addition, there will be opportunities to provide feedback on the application of these guidelines to highway design projects.

-- Members of Engineers and Geoscientists BC involved in providing design services to BC MoTI
+- Members of Engineers and Geoscientists BC involved in providing design services to BC MoTI, and